stefanjudis/pwt-workshop/lessons/02-writing-tests/05-fixtures.md

 If you finished the previous exercise, you should have a login step in a test case's `beforeEach` hook [similar to this one](../../solutions/tests/02-04-test-runner.spec.js).

-But here's a question, how can you reuse this login step for tests living in other test files?
+But how can you reuse this login step for tests living in other test files?

 ```javascript
 test.describe("Danube", () => {